Lauren Gifford, PhD

 I hold a PhD in Geography from University of Colorado, Boulder, an MA in Environmental Studies from Dartmouth College, a BA in Communications from American University, and completed courses in greenhouse gas and forest carbon accounting through the Greenhouse Gas Management Institute.
 I've conducted mixed methods field research in the Peruvian Amazon, on Cuban organic farms, throughout Maine's forests, at the United Nations' annual climate negotiations, and at countless civil society meetings around the world.

 Currently, I teach an introductory political ecology course in the Department of Geography at University of Colorado, Boulder, and I am a Research Affiliate at the CU Center for Science and Technology Policy Research.
+In Fall 2019 I will begin teaching an interdisciplinary course on climate change at Metropolitan State College in Denver.
+I also consult with governments, NGOs, foundations and start-ups on climate and environmental policy.

 I am a long-time volunteer with the global Climate Justice Now! network, working to build capacity for marginalized populations within the UNFCCC.
 I advised the Fijian delegation with negotiating the climate finance tract of the Paris Agreement at COP21.
 As part of my advocacy for social justice within my home community, I served for two and a half years as a Human Relations Commissioner for the City of Boulder, Colorado.